MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/creating-offers.md

 1. To accept the offer, the candidates must click **Jump to signature** for each document that’s part of the offer package.

-1. Once all the documents have been individually signed and accepted, the candidate must choose to finish the acceptance process by clicking **Accept Offer** at the top of the page.
+1. When all of the documents have been individually signed and accepted, the candidate must choose to finish the acceptance process by clicking **Accept Offer** at the top of the page.

 1. To decline the offer, the candidate must click **Decline the offer** on the top of the page, select an appropriate reason, add a comment as necessary, and then click **Decline**.

-1. Once they have accepted or declined the offer, the candidate can continue to stay in the offer view or go back to the application dashboard.
+1. After they have accepted or declined the offer, the candidate can continue to stay in the offer view or go back to the application dashboard.

 1. If there were other documents requested as part of the offer acceptance process, the candidate should choose to upload the documents as necessary and tag them to the document type requested.

-1. The offer creator will be notified once all the documents have been uploaded and the offer package has been signed.
+1. The offer creator will be notified when all the documents have been uploaded and the offer package has been signed.

 ## Withdrawing an offer

 An offer can be withdrawn from a candidate at any point in time for various reasons.
-1. Withdraw the offer by clicking **…**, and then **Withdraw the offer**.
+1. Withdraw the offer by clicking the ellipsis button (**…**), and then click **Withdraw the offer**.

 2. A message will appear asking whether the candidate has been contacted about the change in status.
-If the candidate hasn't been contacted yet, you will have the option to send an e-mail to the candidate informing them of further actions.
+If the candidate hasn't been contacted yet, you will have the option to send an email to the candidate informing them of further actions.

    The offer will no longer accessible by the candidate.

 ## Closing an offer

-Once an offer has been accepted, declined, or withdrawn with no further actions needed, you can choose to close the offer so that no further edits can be made to this offer package.
+When an offer has been accepted, declined, or withdrawn with no further actions needed, you can close the offer so that no further edits can be made to this offer package.